afsalthaj/safe-string-interpolation/docs/src/main/tut/index.md

 * **case classes** which will be converted to json-like string by inspecting all fields, be it deeply nested or not, at compile time.
 * and provides consistent way to **hide secrets**.

+To understand more on the concepts and usages, please go through:

 * [A Simple Example](https://afsalthaj.github.io/safe-string-interpolation/examples.html)
 * [Typesafe Pretty prints](https://afsalthaj.github.io/safe-string-interpolation/pretty_print.html) and
 * [Logging Secrets / Passwords](https://afsalthaj.github.io/safe-string-interpolation/secrets.html) to get started !